Expensive Candy: Production

 Jason Paul Laxamana the director of the film said that the storyline for Expensive Candy has been existing since 2015 but was shelved (up until 2022) because it was declined by companies and producers.
 When Barretto transferred to Viva Films, Laxamana was told that she was in search for a project that would require her to level up as an actress.
 He then recalled the storyline he crafted a few years back and presented it to Barretto.
 On November 30, 2021, Laxamana announced in his Instagram account that the film is in the works and is slated for release the following year.

 Release

 Theatrical run

 Expensive Candy premiered on theatres in September 14, 2022.
 The press conference of the film occurred last August 31, 2022 while the red carpet premiere took place at The Block Cinema of SM North Edsa on September 5, 2022.

 Reception

-The official full trailer of Expensive Candy was released on August 20, 2022, and was well received by the audience.
-The trailer garnered over 1.8 million views across all social media platforms in its first 24 hours.
-On Facebook, it has already accumulated 4.6 million views (including nearly 200,000 likes and reactions) in just 18 days.

-On Amazon Prime Video Indonesia, Expensive Candy reached No. 1 on the Top 10 movies list between January 3-9, 2023.

 Box office

-According to Viva Films, Expensive Candy immediately became the No. 1 movie in the Philippines upon its premiere in September 14, 2022.
+Expensive Candy had a domestic opening of ₱1.2 million and earned ₱1.05 million the following day.

+Audience viewership

+Expensive Candy was well-received on Amazon Prime Video, becoming one of the most watched movies in the Philippines.